Jerzy Treder

 Jerzy Treder (14 April 1942 – 2 April 2015) was a Polish philologist and linguist, focusing on Kashubian studies, among other interests.
-He was born in Biała Rzeka, Rumia, in the Reichsgau Danzig-West Prussia of German-occupied Poland.
+He was born in Weißfluß, Rahmel (now Biała Rzeka, Rumia), in the Reichsgau Danzig-West Prussia of Nazi Germany.
 In 1987–1990 he was deputy director of the Institute of Polish Philology in Gdańsk University.

+Biography

-In 1973 he earned a degree of Doctor in Humanities, with the thesis: Toponimia byłego powiatu puckiego ("Toponymy of the Former Puck Powiat").
-In 1987 he earned the dr.hab. in linguistics for Ze studiów nad frazeologią kaszubską (na tle porównawczym).
+In 1973 he earned a degree of Doctor in Humanities, with the thesis Toponimia byłego powiatu puckiego.
+In 1987 he habilitated in linguistics for Ze studiów nad frazeologią kaszubską (na tle porównawczym).
 He received the title of professor in 1994 and the position of professor ordinarius in 2002.

-Treder died at the age of 72 on April 2, 2015, at age 72.
+Treder died at the age of 72 on April 2, 2015.
+His funeral took place in Reda.